-- The Dean of Student Services may conclude that non-academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Dean of Student Services may conclude there is sufficient evidence to support the claim of non-academic misconduct and render consequences.
+- The Dean of Student Services may conclude that non-academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Dean of Student Services may conclude there is sufficient evidence to support the claim of nonacademic misconduct and render consequences.

-If the student acknowledges the behavior, and/or non-academic misconduct is determined the Program Director, the Dean of Student Services will determine the consequences following consultation with Program Director.
+If the student acknowledges the behavior, and/or non-academic misconduct is determined by the Program Director and the Dean of Student Services will determine the consequences following consultation.